 Some things to know and understand before using 1080 baits to control vertebrate pests

-All landholders and/or their authorised representatives wanting to take part in Council’s coordinated baiting programs need to comply with the Departmental Standard - Dealing with restricted S7 poisons for invasive animal control.
-The Standard sets out the requirements for using 1080 baits to control vertebrate pests.
+All landholders and/or their authorised representatives wanting to take part in Council’s coordinated baiting programs need to comply with the Queensland Health Departmental Standard - Substance management plans for regulated poisons The Standard sets out the requirements for using 1080 baits to control vertebrate pests.
 Please ensure you download, read and understand the requirements for the use 1080 baits prior to participating in a coordinated baiting program.
-You or your authorised representative will be required to sign a deed poll acknowledging you have a copy of the Standard and will comply with the requirements of the Standard before receiving any 1080 baits.
+You or your authorised representative will be required to sign a deed poll acknowledging the conditions of use when dealing with a restricted S7 poison before receiving any 1080 baits.

 The key things to remember include:

-- providing notification to all neighbouring landholders of your intention to bait at least 72 hours prior to laying baits (notification template (PDF 393.4KB))
+• providing notification to adjacent and adjoining landholders of your intention to bait at least 72 hours prior to laying baits (notification template (PDF 393.4KB))

 The proposed date listed above will be confirmed and advertised closer to the date.